yao8839836/PTM/README.md

 # Data

-All 33,765 prescriptions: /file/pre_herbs.txt, file/pre_symptoms.txt
+All 33,765 prescriptions: /file/pre_herbs.txt, file/pre_symptoms.txt.

 Training set: /file/pre_herbs_train.txt, /file/pre_symptoms_train.txt

 Test set: /file/pre_herbs_test.txt, /file/pre_symptoms_test.txt

+(Note: Each number in above files means an herb or a symptom, each number is a index of the following herb list or the symptom list.
+For example, '5' in /file/pre_herbs_train.txt means the 5th herb in the herb list /data/herbs_contains.txt)

 Herb list: /data/herbs_contains.txt